Self-Evolving Multi-Agent Systems via Textual Backpropagation: Methodology

 \subsubsection{Global Optimization}

 Global optimization analyzes inter-layer coordination, refining interconnections and data flow to improve overall system performance.
-This process adjusts aggregation functions and optimizes information transfer across layers to better align with global objectives.
+This process provides suggestions for updating the subtask descriptions of each layer and optimizing the configuration of agent teams at the inter-layer level, primarily identifying the modules that require structural improvement.
+As shown in Appendix~\ref{sec:promptexample}.Prompt~\ref{prompt:3} for details, it further optimizes information transfer across layers to ensure that local layer behaviors align with global objectives.
 Mathematically, the global gradient is computed as: where $S$ represents the global workflow, and $\tau$ denotes the trajectory of execution, which includes agent interactions and input-output information transformations.
-The system structure is then updated accordingly
+The system structure is then updated accordingly: The resulting optimization suggestions are subsequently used to refine the structural composition of agent teams, enabling more coherent coordination across layers.